Ashish110110/MLOps/Project/workflow_orchestration/README.md

    **Command :** prefect agent start -t mlops-project-orchestration

 The above command creates a work queue and starts an agent and looks for work from queue.

+**NOTE :** If you have scheduled the deployments, then you can see the execution of flow in terminal 2 at periodic interval as mentioned in schedule in main-deployment.yaml file.

 7. Keep the service running in Terminal 2.
 Go to Terminal 3 and execute the following command :